RajaRakoto/node-boilerplate/README.md

 **Start**

-- 📜 `start` - run your application with node.
+- 📜 `start` - Run your application with Node.js

 **Clean**